-Austen Everson, a Middle Tennessee native who brings collegiate and National Football League experience to the Commodore staff, enters his fourth year on Derek Mason’s Vanderbilt staff.
+Austen Everson, a Middle Tennessee native who brings collegiate and National Football League experience to the Commodore staff, enters his fifth year on Derek Mason’s Vanderbilt staff.
 Everson serves as Director of Player Personnel, directing a staff that includes Director of Recruiting Eric Lammers, Assistant Recruiting Coordinator Corey Phillips and Director of Recruiting Relations Andrea Cain.

 Everson and the player personnel office oversee evaluation of current and future prospects, organize unofficial and official recruiting visits, plan recruiting-related travel for position coaches, directing gameday recruiting events, coordinate summer prospect camps, and act as a staff liaisons between other Vanderbilt University departments, high school coaching staffs and National Football League personnel.

 A native of Brentwood, Tenn., Everson spent one year as team operations coordinator for the NFL’s Tennessee Titans franchise.

 From 2009-2015, Everson served at Nebraska under Head Coach Bo Pelini.
 He started with the Cornhuskers serving four years as director of high school relations before being promoted to assistant director of football operations.

 Everson was a two-time team captain at Ohio University for Head Coach Frank Solich.
 He earned four letters playing quarterback, starting 27 career games for the Bobcats.
 As a senior in 2006, Everson guided Ohio to a 9-5 regular and postseason appearance in the GMAC Bowl.
 That year, working under current Vanderbilt quarterback coach Gerry Gdowski, Everson threw for 1,356 yards and seven touchdowns.